medikoo/deferred/README.md

 <a name="control-flow-non-promise-arguments" />
 ### Non promise arguments

 As mentioned above chain methods take any arguments, not only promises.
-Function arguments are invoked with previous argument value, if one resolved succesfully.
+Function arguments are called with previous argument, if one resolved succesfully.
 If previous argument failed then function is never called.
-Error that rejected previous argument becomes also result of following function within result array.
+Error that rejected previous argument becomes also result of following function within returned result array.
 Any other values (neither promises or functions) are treated as if they were values of resolved promises.

 <a name="control-flow-examples" />
 ### Examples: